 Cannabis as Entheogen: Manifesting the God Within

 Humanity’s relationship with cannabis is thousands of years old.
 It is one of the most ancient and universal entheogens known to man.
 People all over the world have continually and consistently been drawn to the sacred states of mind that cannabis can produce.
 With current developments in research and legalization, cannabis is being recognized once again for its medicinal value.
 Here in Oakland, CA, where cannabis is legal, recreational and medicinal use are much more widely accepted.
-However, cannabis’s role as a holy sacrament has been largely lost, and therefore so has its potential as a transformational tool.
-By changing our relationship to this plant into one that respects its power, we can begin to achieve greater self-awareness, insight, and liberation from painful emotional patterns.
+However, cannabis’s role as a holy sacrament has largely been lost, and therefore, so has its potential as a transformational tool.
+By changing our relationship with this plant into one that respects its power, we can begin to achieve greater self-awareness, insight, and liberation from painful emotional patterns.

 Cannabis as Facilitator: Value in Psychotherapy

 As both a depressant and a stimulant, cannabis has a balancing effect on the nervous system.
-It amplifies, enhances, softens and opens as breathing deepens and the mind and body become relaxed yet alert.
-Cannabis melds the fight or flight response with the relaxation response and a sense of unity, wholeness, or oneness ensues.
+It amplifies, enhances, softens, and opens as breathing deepens, and the mind and body become relaxed yet alert.
+Cannabis melds the fight or flight response with the relaxation response, and a sense of unity, wholeness, or oneness ensues.
 The senses become more acute with the oxygenated blood in the organs as the body releases and expands.
 Intimately connected to the body is the mind, which responds with a loosening of defenses and heightened awareness.
 There is greater access to repressed fears and unconscious thoughts, memories, and beliefs.
-The narratives woven into our psyches that typically operate outside of our awareness become available for closer examination and transmutation.
+The narratives woven into our psyches that typically operate outside our awareness become available for closer examination and transmutation.

 Cannabis’s effect on the mind and body can have quite a range of possibilities.
 This can depend on strain, dose, individual differences, mindset, and setting.
 Levels of enhancement can vary from mild to shamanic and ego dissolving.
-For the purposes of cannabis-assisted psychotherapy, finding a strain and a proper dose may take a bit of trial and error prior to the session.
+For the purposes of cannabis-assisted psychotherapy, finding a strain and a proper dose may take a bit of trial and error before the session.
 The aim is to achieve a state of heightened awareness and presence without having trouble speaking or staying awake.

 The method of ingestion is also important.
 Edibles can be tricky to use because it can be challenging to time the onset and monitor the intensity of the experience.
 Cannabis smoke is pungent and may contain irritants and gases or particles that potentially cause harm to the body.
 CBD might be an option.
 The most highly recommended method of ingestion for psychotherapy is vaping.
-It’s less harmful than smoking and easy to start out small and slow until the desired effect is achieved.
+It’s less harmful than smoking and easy to start small and slow until the desired effect is achieved.

 Cannabis as Collaborator: Procedure for Use in Psychotherapy

-Prior to bringing cannabis into psychotherapy, I spend time assessing the client’s relationship to the plant.
+Before bringing cannabis into psychotherapy, I spend time assessing the client’s relationship to the plant.
 What is the level of familiarity with cannabis’s effects?
 What is the length of use, frequency, and experience with various dosages over time?
-Perhaps most importantly, what were the person’s previous intentions with using cannabis?
+Perhaps most importantly, what were the person’s previous intentions for using cannabis?
 Clarifying the intentions for the cannabis-assisted psychotherapy session is an integral part of the process.
 Often, this isn’t something people consciously and carefully consider when engaging with the plant.
 Setting clear intentions is a way of aligning with the plant’s energy and power even before ingesting it.
-Focusing on what the client wants to be uncovered, learned, experienced, felt or known sets the stage for allowing these things to happen.
+Focusing on what the client wants to be uncovered, learned, experienced, felt, or known sets the stage for allowing these things to happen.

 In the preparation phase, we go over personal history, challenging symptoms or conditions to address, one’s previous relationship to cannabis, and the intentions/hopes/desires for the cannabis session.
 I ask that my clients abstain from cannabis use a week before the cannabis-assisted psychotherapy session if possible.
 This enables them to interact with the plant in a new and different way.